The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: The Network Satisfaction Problem

 \section{The Network Satisfaction Problem}

-The network satisfaction problem for a fixed finite relation algebra $\bA$ is the following computational problem, denoted by $\NSP(\bA)$.
-The input of the network consistency problem consists of an $\bA$-network $(V,f)$.
-The task is to decide whether $\bA$ has a representation $\fB$ such that there exist a function $s \colon V \to B$ which satisfies $(s(x),s(y)) \in f(x,y)^{\fB}$ for all $x,y \in V$; in this case the $\bA$-network is called \emph{satisfiable}.
+The network satisfaction problem for a fixed finite relation algebra $\bA$ is the following computational problem, denoted by $\NSP(\bA)\colon$ The input consists of an $\bA$-network $(V,f)$.
+The task is to decide whether $\bA$ has a representation $\fB$ such that there exists a function $s \colon V \to B$ which satisfies $(s(x),s(y)) \in f(x,y)^{\fB}$ for all $x,y \in V$; in this case the $\bA$-network is called \emph{satisfiable}.

 We can reduce the complexity classification for network satisfaction problems to the case where the relation algebra is simple.

 \begin{lemma}[{\cite[Lemma 2.10]{BodirskyKnaeuerDatalog23}}] Let $\bA$ and $\bB$ be finite representable relation algebras.
 Then there exists a polynomial-time reduction from $\NSP(\bA)$ to $\NSP(\bA \times \bB)$. \end{lemma}